minorg/minorgordon.net/content/the-name-minor.md

 text = """
 As was his father, [Dr. Minor H. Gordon](https://exploreclaremorehistory.wordpress.com/2023/11/11/remembering-dr-minor-h-gordon/).

 "Minor" was originally a last name among my father's ancestors, then became a middle name after a marriage.
-(It's common practice in the U.S. for women to adopt their original/maiden last name as a middle name when they get married.)
+It's common practice in the U.S. for women to adopt their original/maiden last name as a middle name when they get married.

-I don't know where the last name originated.

-Outside my family I've never met anyone with the first name "Minor".
-Apparently "Mynor" (with a y) is a relatively common first name in Guatamala; I learned that when I met a Guatamalan mechanic named Mynor in New Jersey.

-I only know of one other "Minor" from the past: one of my favorite photographers, [Minor White](https://en.wikipedia.org/wiki/Minor_White).
-According to Wikipedia, "his first name was the same as his paternal great, great-grandfather."
 """

 img  = "/img/the-name-minor/mg1.jpg"